mistymyto/apush/entities/war_relocation_authority.md

 - Many lost their homes, businesses, and possessions
 - 120000 Japanese were detained and 2/3 were American citizens
 - Legality
+    - **Korematsu v.
+United States**, 1944
-    - The Supreme Court upheld the government's right to act against Japanese Americans living on the West Coast
+        - The Supreme Court upheld the government's right to relocation
-    -
+        > "The compulsory exclusion is justified during circumstances of 'emergency and peril.'"